Baltimore Ravens vs. Indianapolis Colts NFL Week 5 Odds, Plays and Insights for October 11, 2021

 Over/under insights

-- Baltimore and its opponents have scored at least 46 points -- this matchup's point total -- only two times this season.
+- Baltimore has combined with its opponents to score more than 46 points just two times this year.

-- Indianapolis' games have gone over 46 points in just one opportunity this season.

 - Monday's over/under is 1.1 points lower than the two team's combined 47.1 points per game average.